jseeio/jsee/README.md

 # Focus on code, not UI

-JSEE is a highly opinionated GUI wrapper for processing tasks.
-Not even close to R's [shiny](https://shiny.rstudio.com/) or Python's [streamlit](https://streamlit.io/).
-Mostly used in [StatSim Apps](https://statsim.com/#apps) and [JSEE.io](https://jsee.io).

-JSEE is based on the idea of declarative interface design and reactivity.
-Instead of writing a "glue" front-end code, you can declare inputs/outputs of a model in a JSON schema and JSEE will do the rest.
-JSEE creates a Vue app based on the provided schema, parses files, loads needed libraries, orchestrates communication between code and GUI and uses Web Workers to run everything smoothly.
-It's not a swiss-army knife, not a framework.
-JSEE solves one specific task - wrapping algorithms in a simple web interface.
+## Execution environment

+JSEE is a browser-based environment for processing tasks.
+It creates a graphical interface, executes code in a web worker or via API, bridges all pieces together into a user-friendly web app.
+In some cases, JSEE does all of that automatically, without any configuration.
+And when the configuration is required, it's just one JSON file with an [intuitive structure](#schema).

+## Inputs and outputs

+JSEE works best with functional tasks and one-way flow from inputs to outputs (i.e., inputs → processing → outputs).
+You can also extend it to more complex scenarios, like inputs → preprocessing → updated inputs → processing → outputs or inputs → processing → outputs → custom renderer.
+Even though many computational tasks have a functional form, some problems require more complex interactions between a user interface and code.
+For such cases, JSEE is probably too constrained.
+That makes it not as universal as R's [shiny](https://shiny.rstudio.com/) or Python's [streamlit](https://streamlit.io/).

 ## How it works

+Instead of dealing with raw HTML tags, input elements or charts, JSEE makes it possible to work on a higher level and describe only `inputs` and `outputs` in a JSON schema.
+It similarly handles code execution, by checking the `model` part of that JSON object.
+Those three parts are the most important for the future app.
+In many cases JSEE can generate a new schema automatically by analyzing the code alone.
+For example, it's possible to extract a list function arguments and use them as model inputs.
+When JSEE receives the JSON schema it creates a new Vue app based on it and initializes a new worker for code execution.
+The final app can take inputs from a user, parse files, load needed libraries, orchestrate communication between code and GUI, use Web Workers to run everything smoothly

 ```
              Schema   Model   Render*
     DEV ->    json    js/py     js